bgaze/laravel-crud/README.md

 * **crud:classic** generates a fully fonctionnal "classic" CRUD, creating for you : migration, model, factory, seeder, request, resource, controller, views and routes.
 * **crud:api:** generates a fully fonctionnal REST API CRUD, creating for you : migration, model, factory, seeder, request, resource, controller and routes.

+## Why this package?

+Laravel is my favorite PHP framework, but I believe that models and related files generation can be automated a lot.
+Model creation is quite repetitive: in most cases, several commands needs to be ran to generate related files and classes.

+Provided generators create empty classes, but once the model table fields are defined, and sticking to framework conventions, I believe that a lot of things can be deducted.
+For instance request rules (a non-nullable field is required) or form fields (an enum field is often a select)...

+Finally, views generators are missing.

 ## Installation